Preserving the Legacy of Black Performing Artists From Lancaster County

 A poster advertising Vi Burnside's performance at an upcoming Big Dance at the Maple Grove Ballroom in 1949.

-In 1949, Burnside returned to Lancaster to perform at the Maple Grove Ballroom with her band the All-Stars.
+1949, Burnside returned to Lancaster to perform with her All-Stars band at the Maple Grove Ballroom.

 The quintet played jazz and swing music at establishments like the Apollo Theater in New York City and the Regal Theatre in Chicago.
 The Chicago Defender described Burnside as “the nation’s finest tenor sax artist.”
 Burnside was popular for her strong swing style, which rivaled many of her male counterparts.
-The saxophonist would even battle male musicians in what were called “jam sessions” at local clubs.
-One of her most heated jam sessions was documented by Al Monroe of The Chicago Defender in 1948.
+The saxophonist would battle male musicians in “jam sessions” at local clubs.
+Al Monroe of The Chicago Defender documented one of her most heated jam sessions in 1948.

 “Of all the jam sessions we’ve witnessed the first real one brought together Gene Ammons of combo fame and Vi Burnside of the Sweethearts of Rhythm at Savoy Sunday night.
 They stood toe to toe, horn to horn and battled it out to the approval of more than 2000 raving jitterbugs.”